Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 ## General scope

-This policy covers personally identifiable information collected or stored by The Cycle: Frontier Wiki on its servers in relation to the articles and their communities.
-Consistent with its Data Retention Policy, The Cycle: Frontier Wiki collects and retains the least amount of personally identifiable information needed to fulfil the site's operational needs.
+This policy covers personally identifiable information collected or stored by Bestiary Builder on its servers in relation to the service it provides.

+Consistent with its Data Retention Policy, Bestiary Builder collects and retains the least amount of personally identifiable information needed to fulfil the site's operational needs.

 ## The public and collaborative nature of the Wiki

-All pages on The Cycle: Frontier Wiki are collaboratively developed by its users using the MediaWiki software.
+All content on Bestiary Builder are collaboratively developed by its users using the MediaWiki software.
 Anyone with Internet access (and not otherwise restricted from doing so) may edit the publicly editable pages of these sites with or without logging in as a registered user.
 By